This blog may contain affiliate links. Read our disclosure policy for more info.

 The weather up in the mountains can change on a dime, so it’s a good idea to pack a waterproof jacket, any extra layers, and some gloves because it can be cold at the top.
 We wore backpacks while climbing the Via Ferrata, so we could keep warmer clothes in there just in case we needed them.

 Sunglasses are also a must, and make sure to bring some sunscreen along.
-Even though we felt a bit like we were packing for the beach and not the mountains, the sun reflects off of the snow up here, so we found it got really bright!
+Even though we felt a bit like we were packing for the beach and not the mountains, the sun reflects off the snow up there, and it gets really bright!

-If you overpack (guilty over here!), just talk to your guide when you arrive at the office at the meeting area before the climb.
+If you overpack (like me!), just talk to your guide when you arrive at the office in the meeting area before the climb.
 They were super kind and totally willing to store anything we didn’t want to bring with us.

 Is Via Ferrata in Whistler worth it?